 Now that you have a good understanding of the factors that cause hardwood floors to fade, let’s talk about how to refinish your hardwood floors.
 Although the process is detailed, it can be a fun project and leave you proud of the end result.

 1) Sand off the old finish.
 This is important in creating a smooth surface for the new finish you will apply.
-You can rent a walk behind sander for the majority of the flooring.
+You can rent a walk behind hardwood sander and purchase hardwood floor abrasives for the majority of the flooring.
 An additional hand held sander which you can also rent gets the smaller hard to reach areas especially corners.

 2) Vacuum up the leftover residue from sanding and wipe down with a cloth as well.
 This ensures none of the dust from sanding goes into the next stage of refinishing your floors.